CjDave/MatrixCalculator207/README.md

 }
 ```
 <div align="center"><strong>storeMatrixData(int x, int y, buttonsStruct* store, char * text, int colour)</strong> </div><br>
 <p>This function when called takes in parameters for drawing a button and stores its data in a struct.
 As explained earlier we are going to store the text of a button and its location along with the button itself in a struct.
-In this function we are going to pass in the struct by refernce and then store the values and initialize the button using a pointer.
-As with the first function this is done to avoid writing the same thing everytime as the procces is used often throughout the code. </p>
+In this function we are going to pass in the struct by reference and then store the values and initialize the button using a pointer.
+As with the first function this is done to avoid writing the same thing every time as the proccess is used often throughout the code. </p>

 ``` java
 /* This function stores the data of the matrix cell and then displays it